 Main Course Wine Pairings

-Before we get into pairing wines with specific dishes, let’s talk a more general all encompassing pairing — Champagne.
+Before we get into pairing wines with specific dishes, let’s talk about a more general all-encompassing pairing: Champagne.
 But not just any Champagne – Rosé Champagne!
 We spoke with Champagne Specialist at Moet Hennessey Alyse Mizia for her thoughts.

 Here are a few Rosé Champagne pairings in particular that Alyse recommends for these styles of meals:

-- Ruinart Rosé, NV – great balance and elegance with a high-percentage of Chardoanny, with the strength of almost 20% Pinot Noir
+- Ruinart Rosé, NV – Great balance and elegance with a high percentage of Chardonnay, with the strength of almost 20% Pinot Noir.

-- Veuve Clicquot, Vintage 2008 Rosé – a toasty, structured style of rose that will hold up against some big dishes.
+- Veuve Clicquot, Vintage Rosé – A toasty, structured style of rose that will hold up against some big dishes.
 Only made in special years and crafted specifically by the Chef de Cave, Dominique Demarville.

 “When speaking of Turkey I instantaneously think of Zinfandel from Dry Creek in Sonoma.
 More known for its complimenting flavors of cranberry and sweet pipe tobacco smoke, this duet is timeless.”

-For a little different and more Old World take on a Turkey pairing alongside a stuffing dish, Bret Heiar — Wine Director of Nico Osteria and Publican Anker in Chicago — recommends Cabernet Franc by Bernard Baudry from Chinon, France.
+For a little different and more Old World take on a Turkey pairing alongside a stuffing dish, Bret Heiar, Wine Director of Nico Osteria, recommends Cabernet Franc by Bernard Baudry from Chinon, France.